Ngāti Mutunga

 Ngāti Mutunga is a Māori iwi (tribe) of New Zealand, whose original tribal lands were in north Taranaki.
-They migrated from Taranaki, first to Wellington (with Ngāti Toa and other Taranaki Hāpu), and then to the Chatham Islands (along with Ngāti Tama) in the 1830s.
-The rohe of the iwi include Wharekauri (Chatham Island), Te Whanga Lagoon and Waitangi on Chatham Island, and Pitt Island, also part of the Chatham Islands.
+They migrated, first to Wellington (with Ngāti Toa and other Taranaki hapū), and then to the Chatham Islands (along with Ngāti Tama) in the 1830s.
+The rohe of the iwi include the Chatham Islands and part of north Taranaki.
 The principal marae are at Urenui in Taranaki, and on the Chatham Islands.

 The eponymous ancestor Mutunga, from whom Ngāti Mutunga claims its lineage, is a grandfather of Toa-rangatira, the eponymous ancestor of the Ngāti Toa tribe.

 “Mai Titoki ki Te Rau o Te Huia” saying, mentions their northern boundary with Ngāti Tama (Titoki), and southern boundary with Te Āti Awa (Te Rau o Te Huia).

 History

 Leaving Taranaki for Wellington

-The original tribal lands in north Taranaki were invaded by Waikato tribes during the Musket Wars after a series of longstanding intertribal wars stretching back to at least 1807.
+Ngāti Mutunga's original territory, in north Taranaki, was invaded by Waikato tribes during the Musket Wars after a series of longstanding intertribal wars stretching back to at least 1807.
 Ngāti Mutunga in turn joined with Ngāti Toa and the smaller Ngāti Tama tribe to invade the Wellington region.
-Here they fought with and defeated the Ngāti Ira iwi, took over their land and extinguished their independent existence.
-The northern Taranaki land was under the mana of the great Waikato chief Te Wherowhero until sold to the government.
+There they fought and defeated the Ngāti Ira iwi, took over their land and extinguished their independent existence.
+The north Taranaki land came under the mana of the great Waikato chief Te Wherowhero until sold to the government.